VARIOUS ORGANIZATIONS, SOCIETIES & OTHER GROUPS WITH AN ANTARCTIC FOCUS

 CAPTAIN COOK SOCIETY (Formerly the CAPTAIN COOK STUDY UNIT)

-Contact: Mr Alwyn Peel, Honorary Secretary, 13 Cowdry Close, Thornhill, Dewsbury, West Yorkshire WF12 0LW, UK.
+Contact: Mr Alwyn Peel, 13 Cowdry Close, Thornhill, Dewsbury, West Yorkshire WF12 0LW, United Kingdom.

 Tel: 01924 505724